Egypt–Gaza border

-The Egypt–Gaza border is the 12 km long border between Egypt and the Gaza Strip.
+Egypt and the Gaza Strip share a 12 km long border.
 There is a buffer zone along the border which is about 14 km long.

 The Rafah Border Crossing is the only crossing point between Egypt and the Gaza Strip.
 It is located on the international border that was confirmed in the 1979 Egypt–Israel peace treaty.
 Only passage of persons takes place through the Rafah Border Crossing; as such, the Egypt–Gaza border is only open to the passage of people, not of goods.
 All cargo traffic must go through Israel, usually through the Israeli-controlled Kerem Shalom border crossing on the Gaza–Israel barrier.

 Background

 On 1 October 1906, the Ottoman and British governments agreed on a boundary between Ottoman-ruled Palestine and British-ruled Egypt, running from Taba to Rafah.
 Although after World War I, Mandatory Palestine was also under British control, the Egypt–Palestine boundary was maintained to control the movement of the local Bedouin.
 From 1948, Gaza was occupied by an independent Egypt.
 Consequently, the border between the Gaza Strip and Egypt proper was a mere administrative boundary without border control.
 In the 1967 Six-Day War, Israel conquered and occupied the Sinai Peninsula and the Gaza Strip, and again there was nominal border control.

 In 1979, Israel and Egypt signed a peace treaty that returned the Sinai, which borders the Gaza Strip, to Egyptian control.
 As part of that treaty, a 100-meter-wide strip of land, known as the Philadelphi Route, was established as a buffer zone between the Gaza Strip and Egypt.
 In the peace treaty, the re-created Gaza–Egypt border was drawn across the city of Rafah.
 When Israel withdrew from the Sinai in 1982, Rafah was divided into Egyptian and Palestinian parts, splitting up families, separated by barbed-wire barriers.